edgedb/easy-edgedb/chapter9/index.md

 UNION output-expr ;
 ```

 The important part is the *iterator-expr* which needs to be a single simple expression that gives back some kind of set.
 Usually, it is a just a set inside `{` and `}`.
 It can also be a path, such as `NPC.places_visited`, or it can be a function call, such as `array_unpack()`.
-More complex expression should have parentheses around it.
+More complex expressions should have parentheses around them.

 Now it's time to update Lucy with three lovers.
 Lucy has already ruined our plans to have `lover` as just a `link` (which means `single link`).
 We'll set it to `multi link` instead so we can add all three of the men.
 Here is our update for her: